 The how-to of gel removal at home is relatively simple.
 You will need:

-The step-by-step goes as follow… and you can use these same steps to remove any other type of fake nails (i.e. acrylic, dip nails, polygels etc… except hard gel).
+The step-by-step goes as follows… and you can use these same steps to remove any other type of fake nails (i.e. acrylic, dip nails, polygels, etc… except hard gel).

-Step 0: Super optional but i strongly recommend to nourish your cuticle and skin before you begin
+Step 0: Super optional but I strongly recommend nourishing your cuticle and skin before you begin.

-Step 4: Saturate you cotton pieces with acetone and place on the nails
+Step 4: Saturate your cotton pieces with acetone and place them on the nails.

 Step 8: Replenish your cuticle and skin with creams or oils.

 Now many of you have done these exact same steps but have run into problems, and have ended up forcibly removing the gel anyways.